How to Use Photos for Crafts

 - Gather older and more recent photos of various sizes.
 Steer clear of images larger than 5"x7".
 Also avoid photos with a copyright, unless you've obtained proper permissions.
 Mix candid and posed shots, and include both color and black and white, if you have them.
 As long as the photos are personally meaningful and of reasonably good quality, differences in film quality over the years simply add to the effect.

 - Arrange the images on an 11"x17" (or other large) piece of white paper, creating a collage effect.
 There is no need to cut photos.
 Simply overlap them strategically.
-Temporarily secure your photos to the paper using small pieces of double sided tape or backwards-rolled Scotch tape.
+Temporarily secure your photos to the paper using small pieces of double-sided tape or backward-rolled Scotch tape.

 - Have a copy center run off several color copies of your collage using regular white 11"x17" copy paper.
-(Make sure they do not use photo paper.
-You want paper that is easy to fold.)
+(Important: Make sure they do not use photo paper.
+You want wrapping paper that is easy to fold.)
 Order more copies than you think you might need due to the custom nature of your project.